 Two-factor authentication (2FA), also known as 2-step verification, is a security layer in addition to your email and password.
 You will need to provide your 2FA code when signing in to your account, withdrawing from OpenNode or enabling Automatic Conversion functionality.

 By using Google Authenticator or another authenticator app, the only way to access the codes is via physical access to the device running the app.

 What if I don’t have a smartphone?

-If you do not have a mobile device that supports Google Authenticator or similar apps, you can install a TOTP app on your computer and configure it with the secret seed provided during 2FA setup.
+If you do not have a mobile device that supports Google Authenticator or similar apps, you can use a TOTP app on your computer and configure it with the secret seed provided during the 2FA setup.